aritrey/ISLa_to_binary_templates/README.md

     - an ISLa constraint in  ./l_isla
 - The result will be found in the folder ./output

-- examples of grammars and corresponding ISLa coonstraints can be found in ./grammars_with_constraints
+- examples of grammars and corresponding ISLa constraints can be found in ./grammars_with_constraints

 ### On Linux
 - $ ./run.sh